 DRUG QUANTITY 1st OFFENSE 2nd OFFENSE Marijuana (Schedule I) 1,000 kg or more marijuana mixture; or 1,000 or more marijuana plants Not less than 10 yrs. or more than life.
 If death or serious bodily injury, not less than 20 yrs., or more than life.
 Fine not more than \$10 million if an individual, \$50 million if other than an individual.
 Not less than 20 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
 Fine not more than \$20 million if an individual, \$75 million if other than an individual.
 Marijuana (Schedule I) 100 kg to 999 kg marijuana mixture; or 100 to 999 marijuana plants Not less than 5 yrs. or more than 40 yrs.
 If death or serious bodily injury, not less than 20 yrs. or more than life.
 Fine not more than \$5 million if an individual, \$25 million if other than an individual.
 Not less than 10 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
 Fine not more than \$20 million if an individual, \$75million if other than an individual.
 Marijuana (Schedule I) More than 10 kgs hashish; 50 to 99 kg marijuana mixture More than 1 kg of hashish oil; 50 to 99 marijuana plants Not more than 20 yrs.
 If death or serious bodily injury, not less than 20 yrs. or more than life.
 Fine \$1 million if an individual, \$5 million if other than an individual.
 Not more than 30 yrs.
 If death or serious bodily injury, life imprisonment.
 Fine \$2 million if an individual, \$10 million if other than an individual.
-Marijuana (Schedule I) Not more than 10 yrs.
+Marijuana (Schedule I) Less than 50 kilograms marijuana (but does not include 50 or more marijuana plants regard- less of weight) 1 to 49 marijuana plants; Not more than 5 yrs.
+Fine not more than \$250,000, \$1 million if other than an individual.
+Not more than 10 yrs.
 Fine \$500,000 if an individual, \$2 million if other than individual.
 Hashish (Schedule I) 10 kg or less Hashish Oil (Schedule I) 1 kg or less

-The minimum sentence for a violation after two or more prior convictions for a felony drug offense have become final is a mandatory term of life imprisonment without release and a fine up to \$20 million if an individual and \$75 million if other than an individual.
+^{}The minimum sentence for a violation after two or more prior convictions for a felony drug offense have become final is a mandatory term of life imprisonment without release and a fine up to \$20 million if an individual and \$75 million if other than an individual.